Husniddin Gafurov

-Husniddin Gofurov (Хусниддин Ғофуров, born 29 July 1994) is an Uzbek footballer playing with Surkhon Termez, on loan from Pakhtakor Tashkent FK.
+Husniddin Gofurov (Хусниддин Ғофуров, born 29 July 1994) is an Uzbek professional footballer who plays as a winger for FC Dinamo Samarqand.

 Club career

-Born in Fergana, he played in 2012-13 with NBU Osiyo in Uzbekistan before moving to Serbia.
+Born in Fergana, Gofurov played in 2012–13 season with NBU Osiyo in Uzbekistan before moving to Serbia.
 In 2013, he became the best goal scorer of NBU Osiyo in Uzbekistan First League, scoring 14 goals totally and 13 of them in first phase of championship.
-In summer 2013 he signed a 3-year contract with FK Javor Ivanjica.
-On August 31, 2013, he made his debut in the 2013–14 Serbian SuperLiga as a started in a fourth-round match against FK Spartak Zlatibor Voda.
+In summer 2013 he signed a three-year contract with FK Javor Ivanjica.
+On 31 August 2013, he made his debut in the 2013–14 Serbian SuperLiga as a started in a fourth-round match against FK Spartak Zlatibor Voda.

-On 15 January 2018 Gafurov signed two year contract with PFC Lokomotiv Tashkent.
+On 15 January 2018, Gafurov signed two-year contract with Lokomotiv Tashkent.
 He won the 2018 Uzbekistan Super League and the 2019 Uzbekistan Super Cup with Lokomotiv.
-Next, on 21 July 2019, he signed with rivals Pakhtakor Tashkent FK.
+Next, on 21 July 2019, he signed with rivals Pakhtakor Tashkent.

 International career

-Gafurov was part of the Uzbekistan U-17 team camp in May 2013.
+Gafurov was part of the Uzbekistan U17 national team camp in May 2013.

-On 19 May 2014 Gafurov was called up for friendly match against Oman.
+On 19 May 2014, Gafurov was called up for friendly match against Oman.

 He made his official debut for national team on 27 May 2014 for match against Oman, playing in starting line-up.

 In 2016, he had plenty of activity at youth level.
 In January, he was member of the Uzbekistan U-23 team at the 2016 AFC U-23 Championship, and, in October, he was member of was member of Uzbekistan U-19 at the 2016 AFC U-19 Championship.